gomeddo/Room-and-Facilities-bookings/README.md

 1. **Set Up Resources and Resource Types**:

-   - Define the hierarchical structure for your resources:
+   - Define the hierarchical structure for your Resources:
      - **Organization** > **Country** > **City** > **Student Housing** > **Rooms**.
    - Example:
      - **Organization**: Your Organization